javieb5186/simpler-todoist-clone/docs/user-stories.md

 #### **Acceptance Criteria**

 - All tasks have an edit button which opens edit modal.
-- Pressing any button, will open the corresponding modal
+- Pressing any button, will open the modal with filled data.

+### Search

 **As a** customer,
-**I want** to be able to expand board tasks,
+**I want** to have a search functionality,
-**so that** I can easily view all the content for the task.
+**so that** I can quickly find keywords in tasks.

 #### **Acceptance Criteria**

-- All tasks in board view are clickable.
-- Clicking expands the card to display all content
-- Clicking a different card or away minimizes the expanded card
+- A search renders in main
+- Includes: An input for typing and recently viewed

 ### Responsive